department-of-veterans-affairs/vagov-content/pages/careers-employment/dependent-benefits.md

 <div class="va-introtext">

-Find out if you're eligible and how to apply to get career and educational counseling through VR&E as the dependent family member of a Servicemember or Veteran with a service-connected disability.
+Find out if you're eligible and how to apply to get career and educational counseling through VR&E as the dependent family member of a service member or Veteran with a service-connected disability.

 </div>